This homemade bacon cheeseburger is so satisfying, it’s the one reason why I’ll never go full vegan.

 But Why Can a Steak be Undercooked?

 A steak can be served pink because there is less chance that bacteria can reach the inside of the meat.
-A burger on the other hand, is ground and air is mixed in meaning a higher chance of adding dangerous bacteria.
+On the other hand, a burger is ground with air mixed in during the grinding process, meaning a higher chance of adding dangerous bacteria.

 It’s Bacon Cheeseburger Time

-There’s my tips for better burgers.
-If you think I’ve missed anything or have any questions feel free to comment below!
+Alright, so now you’re more than ready to make these awesome bacon cheeseburgers.
+If you think I’ve missed anything or have any questions feel free to comment below.

 - Baking trays for the buns